telerik/document-processing-docs/libraries/radspreadprocessing/working-with-cells/accessing-cells-of-worksheet.md

 The document model offers multiple ways to create a __CellSelection__ object.
 The following examples list all approaches you can use to retrieve a __CellSelection__ instance.
 Note that each example creates a new workbook, adds one worksheet and creates a selection for its cells.

 Using a **CellIndex** object allows you to specify a single cell (identified by a row index and column index) from the sheet and create a CellSelection for this single cell.
-Then, you can get the [Value]({%slug radspreadprocessing-working-with-cells-cell-value-types%}) for the cell.
+Then, you can get the [Value]({%slug radspreadprocessing-working-with-cells-cell-value-types%}) of the cell.

 #### __[C#] Example 1: Create CellSelection using CellIndex__